cs3110/textbook/eff/hash.md

 end
 ```

-This kind of map is called a *direct address table* Its efficiency is
+This kind of map is called a *direct address table*.
+Its efficiency is
 great!
 Every operation is constant time.
 But that comes at the expense
 of forcing keys to be integers.
 Moreover, they need to be small
 integers (or at least integers from a small range), otherwise the arrays